benpickering/SMOP/README.md

 * `smop` performs the original SMOP method without any efficiency modifications.
 This can become very slow for even moderately-sized problems (series with more than 50 observations and 3 variables).
 It is included mainly for academic purposes, and is not recommended for general use.
 * `asmop` performs Approximate SMOP, which contains a number of modifications which improve the speed of SMOP drastically with only a minor potential reduction in accuracy (see [[1](#references)] for more details on these).
 We recommend using this function, and controlling its behaviour using its input arguments.

 See the documentation in the package (`?asmop` and `?smop`) for the more details on these function and examples.
-Note that these functions will likely be combined in the future.
+Note that these functions may be combined in the future.

 ## Package ##